Episode 55: From Conservation to Kilimanjaro – A Life of Meaningful Struggle with Tom Hicks

 Folks who plan their retirement around hitting some arbitrary financial number often put off retirement longer than they need to.
 Remember, financial independence isn’t a number.

 Seeing how your plan can make your retirement possible while also providing for long-term goals like vacationing or relocating could give you the security you need to feel financially independent.
 Want to discuss this further?
-Reach out to me and let’s start planning to earn more Return on Life (ROL) and more freedom from your money.
+Reach out to me and let’s start planning to earn more ROL and more freedom from your money.

 Episode 25: From the Shadows to the Spotlight with Joe Gray